Capturing an Electron in the Virtual State: Introduction

-{Related works have explored the lifetime and applications of “virtual states” in quantum dot-based setups.
-In Refs.~\cite{romito_weak_2014, zilberberg2014}, the authors examined the lifetime of a virtual state through weak measurements and post-selection based on a classically forbidden cotunneling process in a single quantum dot~\cite{deFranceschi_electron_2001,yamada_variation_2003,schleser_cotunnelling_2005}.
-Studies have also been conducted on double~\cite{gustavsson2008} and triple~\cite{zilberberg2019} quantum dot setups to investigate virtual states in the context of quantum transport properties.
-Additionally, virtual states were employed in triple quantum dot (TQD) based setups to demonstrate direct coupling between the outer quantum dots~\cite{amaha_resonance_2012,busl_bipolar_2013,braakman_long_2013,sanchez_longrange_2014}, showing promise for application in quantum computing.
-Therefore, while the lifetime of virtual states and their implications for quantum transport and computation have been extensively studied, the consequences of detecting or not detecting a particle in a virtual state remain unexplored.
-By studying the trajectory of occupation of the monitored virtual state, this paper explores the informational aspects of the existence of the virtual state.} We find that in both the diffusive and the jump quantum measurement limit, the measurement back-action results into the central dot being occupied with a much higher probability on average, compared with when there is no measurement.
-For high measurement strengths, the occupation saturates to a high constant value, while the current through the TQD approaches zero, demonstrating quantum Zeno effect.
-Our findings indicate that an electron does indeed traverse through the central dot, while going from the left dot to the right dot.
+Related works have explored the lifetime and applications of virtual states in quantum dot-based setups.
+In Refs. \cite{romito_weak_2014, zilberberg2014}, the authors examined the lifetime of a virtual state through weak measurements and post-selection based on a classically forbidden cotunneling process in a single quantum dot \cite{deFranceschi_electron_2001,yamada_variation_2003,schleser_cotunnelling_2005}.
+Investigations of virtual states in the context of quantum transport properties have also been conducted on double \cite{gustavsson2008} and triple \cite{zilberberg2019} quantum dot setups.
+Additionally, virtual states were employed in triple quantum dot (TQD) based setups to demonstrate cotunneling between the outer quantum dots \cite{amaha_resonance_2012,busl_bipolar_2013,braakman_long_2013,sanchez_longrange_2014}, showing promise for application in quantum computing. { More broadly, measurement backaction in mesoscopic transport is related to a wider class of dephasing-controlled transport phenomena.
+In ``which-path’’ interference experiments, a nearby QPC acquires path information about an electron and suppresses coherent transport through measurement-induced dephasing \cite{buks_dephasing_1998,aleiner_dephasing_1997}.
+Similar dephasing mechanisms have been studied in continuously monitored quantum-dot systems and mesoscopic conductors \cite{gurvitz1997measurements,gurvitz_microscopic_1996,clerk2003quantum}.
+Moreover, under suitable conditions, dephasing can also enhance transport by mitigating coherent bottlenecks, an effect discussed in the context of noise-assisted and environment-assisted transport \cite{brandes2005coherent,plenio2008dephasing,contreras2014dephasing,rebentrost2009environment}.
+Taken together, these earlier studies separately established (i) the role of virtual states in cotunneling, (ii) the influence of QPC backaction on coherent transport, and (iii) the enhancement of transport under moderate dephasing.
+The present work brings these ingredients together in a single experimentally motivated setting, where a continuously monitored detector is coupled directly to a detuned virtual state, allowing us to connect measurement-induced occupation, transport enhancement, conditioned quantum trajectories, and transport--detector current correlations within one unified framework.}